What did we do?

 After that, we moved on to reduce and refine the copy, to then work on the final design of both brochures and flyers, and website.

-We had a strict deadline due to an upcoming conference, where the PFI Hong Kong team needed to present and hand-out marketing materials.
+We had a strict deadline due to an upcoming conference, where the PFI Fareast team needed to present and hand-out marketing materials.

 Our web designer and our digital copywriter work together to agree on the structure of the brochure and flyers and how much content should fit in it.
 The content was drastically reduced and the tone slightly modified, to sound fresh while professional.